esallychang/modified_DGE_workshop/lessons/05b_wald_test_results.md

 In the figure above, we have an example using two genes green gene and purple gene.
 For each gene the expression values are plotted for each sample in the two different mouse strains (C57BL/6J and DBA/2J).
 Both genes have the same mean values for the two sample groups, but the green gene has little variation within group while the purple gene has high levels of variation.
 For the green gene with low within group variation, the **unshrunken LFC estimate** (vertex of the green **solid line**) is very similar to the shrunken LFC estimate (vertex of the green dotted line).
 However, LFC estimates for the purple gene are quite different due to the high dispersion.
 So even though two genes can have similar normalized count values, they can have differing degrees of LFC shrinkage.
 Notice the **LFC estimates are shrunken toward the prior (black solid line)**.

 **Shrinking the log2 fold changes will not change the total number of genes that are identified as significantly differentially expressed.** The shrinkage of fold change is to help with downstream assessment of results.
-For example, if you wanted to subset your significant genes based on fold change for further evaluation, you may want to use shruken values.
+For example, if you wanted to subset your significant genes based on fold change for further evaluation, you may want to use shrunken values.
 Additionally, for functional analysis tools such as GSEA which require fold change values as input you would want to provide shrunken values.

 To generate the shrunken log2 fold change estimates, you have to run an additional step on your results object (that we will create below) with the function `lfcShrink()`.